 Ali Cramer— I would say cooking.
 I’ve been cooking since I was little, and I’m good at it.
 Cooking is a beautiful way to connect; it’s a nourishing experience to share with others.
 I remember standing on a stepstool and making breakfast for my grandfather.
 I recall scrambled eggs and toast.
 I progressed to making chocolate chip cookies for my dad; it was never complicated or fancy.

 If you could choose any era to live in, what period would you choose?

-AC—I think it would have been very interesting to be around in the late 19th century when Krishnamacharya was teaching his students because he was one of the first official yoga teachers that shaped the practice as we see it today in the modern yoga world.
+Ali Cramer—I think it would have been very interesting to be around in the late 19th century when Krishnamacharya was teaching his students because he was one of the first official yoga teachers that shaped the practice as we see it today in the modern yoga world.

 What do you never leave the house without?